chiaratardioli/aws-restart-journey/README.md

 ## About the Restart Program

-The Restart program is designed to take you from a beginner in tech to a confident, job-ready professional.
-During the program, I learned:
+During the program, I will learn:

 - **Cloud Computing:** Understanding AWS services, deploying applications, and managing infrastructure.
 - **Programming & Scripting:** Building logic with Python, automating tasks, and working with data.